Houston funeral security tight, fans told stay home

 NEWARK, New Jersey Police on Thursday said they plan to lock down streets near Saturday's private funeral for Whitney Houston in her hometown of Newark, New Jersey and urged the thousands of fans expected to crowd the area to stay home.

-The U.S. pop star will be laid to rest after the noon (1700 GMT) service that will be held at the New Hope Baptist Church in Newark, where she performed while growing up.
+The U.S. pop star will be laid to rest after the noon (5 p.m.
+British time) service that will be held at the New Hope Baptist Church in Newark, where she performed while growing up.
 Several blocks around the church will be cordoned off and fans will not be allowed near it, Newark police said on Thursday.

 Newark Police Director Samuel DeMaio urged fans to watch the funeral on television - U.S. networks are planning to broadcast the event - and he added there would be no procession from the funeral home where Houston's body is resting to the church.